 If bats have already invaded your home, do not try to remove them on your own.
 The last thing we want is for a bat infected with a dangerous disease to bite or scratch you.
 To make sure your infestation is taken care of quickly and safely, get the professionals at Rodent Solutions involved.
 Our team has the industry-leading equipment and advanced methods necessary to get and keep bats out of your Bradenton home.

-Reach out to us today by phone or through our website for more information or to schedule an appointment for your Bradenton home and property.
-Learn more about our bat control and more pest control services in Bradenton, FL.
+Reach out to us today by phone or through our website for more information on avoiding bats or to schedule an appointment for your Bradenton home and property.
+Learn more about our bat removal and more pest control services in Bradenton, FL.